ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 =====================

-**BEFORE EVERY FLIGHT**: before take off, hold the aircraft in your hands and switch to :ref:`FBWA <fbwa-mode>` mode, then pitch and tilt the plane it to confirm that the control surfaces move the correct way to return it to level flight.
+**BEFORE EVERY FLIGHT**: before take off, hold the aircraft in your hands and switch to :ref:`FBWA <fbwa-mode>` mode, then pitch and tilt the plane to confirm that the control surfaces move the correct way to return it to level flight.
 (The ailerons and elevators will move; the rudder only coordinates turns with the ailerons in flight, so it won't move much on